 This means that when you turn it back on again the timecode will be way off from all the other devices.
 Always verify the reliability of a generator before depending on it.

 To maintain the camera’s independent movement, the solution is to use a dedicated TC box, often called a lockit box, attached to the camera that provides a continuous timecode input for it.
-These devices use high quality generators that will continue to run timecode for the camera regardless if the camera powers off.
+These devices use high-quality generators that will continue to run timecode for the camera regardless of whether the camera powers off.